Creeping Moss (Selaginella) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Creeping Moss thoroughly and keep soil moist at all times during the growing season but reduce watering in the cold season.
+Water Creeping Moss thoroughly to keep soil moist at all times during the growing season.
+Reduce watering in the cold season to maintain the soil slightly moist as growth is reduced at this time but do not allow the soil to dry out completely.

 Temperature and Humidity